mstumpf585/PIPL/README.md

 # Pulse Input Processor and Logger

 This project is a Penn State Behrend Senior Design Project for TechnipFMC.
-This project employs the use of the BeagleLogic library to capture data at 8Ms/s on the BeagleBone Black.
-The application in its current state is used to analyze quadrature encoded signals up to 10khz.
+This project employs the use of the BeagleLogic library to capture data at 8 MS/s on the BeagleBone Black.
+The application in its current state is used to analyze quadrature encoded signals up to 10 kHz.
 Every second the application will publish its data to a MQTT Mosquitto broker to be analyzed on separate devices that are subscribed to the broker.

 ## Getting Started